njs91/TrackShare/readme.md

-# Demo Full-stack App
+# TrackShare Full-stack App

 ## Introduction

-Project comprises of a front-end app using react and a back-end app using python.
+Full-stack project that comprises of a front-end app using react and a back-end app using python.
 Both ends communicate via a GraphQL API.

+Create an account and upload, play, search for and like music files.

 ## Installation